Circle time: Changes

 13 February 2008Add to My Folder

 Learning to accept change is a big part of growing up.
-Deliver this SEAL theme with creative circle time
+Deliver this theme with creative circle time

 Change inevitably happens to everyone throughout life.
 Some of these changes are unwelcome, while others are unexpected and surprising.
 Many children find the concept of change unsettling, and need to learn strategies to cope.

 Such children also need to learn that they can make changes for themselves.
 They have, for instance, a considerable amount of power to improve the way they approach learning tasks.
 This requires motivation, persistence and a high enough level of self-esteem to see the outcome as worth the effort.
 It is therefore vital that we give children the skills that enable them to change their behaviour and attitudes in a positive way.

 Developing a positive attitude to change.

 Hold up a decorated wand (a card star attached to a straw and covered with aluminium foil will suffice).
 Demonstrate an action for the child next to you to copy.
 Ask them to pass the action onto the child next to them, and so on.
 Once a few children have repeated the action, hold up your wand.
 The child who is in the process of doing the action must now do a new action for the next child to copy.

 Talk about power and how it can be used.
 Using the wand as a speaking object, invite each child in turn to complete this sentence: If I had power I would…